IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 <img src="/images/3d-models-and-animations/3d-essentials/33-alpha-blender.png" width="600" />

-_As a result we can see the areas painted in black are discarted while the white area are being rendered_
+_As a result we can see the areas painted in black are discarded while the white area are being rendered_

 ### **Alpha Blend**